-() (Local Plan Service & issue Output Overall plus scheme location/ Justification Policy and evidence Lead body And any partner / Cost Funding Development in Local Plan which Scheme Status Timeframe delivery of output Short term < 5 yrs hence Importance to strategy Risk to delivery of output Alternatives description of need supporting body(ies) depends on output e.g. concept, options, detailed design, committed scheme Medium term - 5 to 10 yrs hence Long term > 10 yrs hence Critical Important Desirable High Medium Low and/or other mitigations EDUCATION Secondary Sc Secondary school places - additional capacity Newhaven & Peacehaven 450 new secondary places (11-16) through expansion of existing schools Spatial Policy 2 Education Commissioning Plan 2017-2021 ESCC c.£4.5m Government grant, ESCC capital programme and developer contributions Residential development in Newhaven, Peacehaven and Telscombe.
+Local Plan Service & issue Output Overall plus scheme location/ Justification Policy and evidence Lead body And any partner / supporting Cost Funding Development in Local Plan which depends on output Scheme Status Timeframe delivery of output Short term < 5 yrs hence Importance to strategy Risk to delivery of output Alternatives and/or other description of need body(ies) e.g. concept, options, detailed design, committed scheme Medium term - 5 to 10 yrs hence Long term > 10 yrs hence Critical Important Desirable High Medium Low mitigations EDUCATION hool Provision Secondary school places - additional capacity Newhaven & Peacehaven 450 new secondary places (11-16) through expansion of existing schools Spatial Policy 2 Education Commissioning Plan 2017-2021 ESCC £4.5m (estimate) Actual: £1.6m (CIL) Potential: Government grant, ESCC capital programme and developer contributions Residential development in Newhaven, Peacehaven and Telscombe.
 It will also support built and committed residential developments.
 ESCC is working with secondary schools in the area to deliver the additional places in phases as required.
 Short term Initial places required from 2019/20 Critical Without the provision of additional capacity there will be insufficient places to meet demand from development High Subject to options appraisal, agreement of solutions and planning permission Options have been explored and a strategy agreed Special Educa ational Needs (SEN) Special educational needs - additional capacity Peacehaven New SEN provision in a designated facility at Peacehaven Heights Primary School Education Commissioning Plan 2017-2021 ESCC n/a n/a Education Commissioning Plan 2017-2021 Statutory notice period Short term It is planned to open the new facility during the 2018/19 academic year subject to determination of the statutory notice.
 Critical Without the provision of a new SEN facility there will be insufficient capacity to meet demand for specialist provision in the area.
-Medium Subject to determination of statutory notice Options have been explored and a strategy agreed Further & High O Bullion A 111.2 29 TDO 11.2 29 6 L NI/A 0 Mark and a second D. Call 1 I NI/A Higher education provision Sussex University 43,000 sq m of additional teaching and research space Core Policy 4 University of Sussex Campus Masterplan 2013 University of Sussex TBC University of Sussex.
+Medium Subject to determination of statutory notice Options have been explored and a strategy agreed Further & Higl her Education Higher education provision Sussex University 43,000 sq m of additional teaching and research space Core Policy 4 University of Sussex Campus Masterplan 2013 University of Sussex TBC University of Sussex.
 N/A Committed scheme Medium term Desirable Low N/A Sussex University 3,550 sq m extension to the Sussex Innovation Centre Core Policy 4 University of Sussex Campus Masterplan 2013 University of Sussex TBC University of Sussex N/A Committed scheme Medium term Desirable Low N/A